 Star assessments provide a stable growth tool for teachers and families.
-The assessment provides results and growth for literacy, math and reading and will be utilized for diagnostic and post-year assessments, as well as some interim assessments and remediation needs.
+The assessment provides results and growth for literacy, math and reading and will be utilized for diagnostic and post-year assessments, as well as monthly progress monitoring and remediation needs.
 Star 360 is an online assessment that will be administered several times throughout the school year.